LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

 * ``cuda_exec<int STRIDE_SIZE>`` where STRIDE_SIZE corresponds to the number of threads in a given block.

-The user may also specify a number of threads in the x,y, and z components and use in conjunction with ``RAJA::forallN`` policies.
-The first three policies are typically used with "outer" loops, while the last three are typically used with inner loops.
+The nested version enables the user to map global threads in the x,y and z components via the following execution policies

 * ``cuda_threadblock_x_exec<int X_STRIDE_SIZE>`` - Maps a loop nest to the block with ``X_STRIDE_SIZE`` threads in the x-component.
 * ``cuda_threadblock_y_exec<int Y_STRIDE_SIZE>`` - Maps a loop nest to the block with ``Y_STRIDE_SIZE`` threads in the y-component.
 * ``cuda_threadblock_z_exec<int Z_STRIDE_SIZE>`` - Maps a loop nest to the block with ``Z_STRIDE_SIZE`` threads in the z-component.

+Lastly, under the ``RAJA::nested::forall`` method, the user also map loop nest to blocks and threads using through following policies

+* ``cuda_block_x_exec`` - Maps a loop nest to blocks in the x-component.
+* ``cuda_block_y_exec`` - Maps a loop nest to blocks in the y-component.
+* ``cuda_block_z_exec`` - Maps a loop nest to blocks in the z-component.

 * ``cuda_thread_x_exec`` - Maps a loop nest to threads in the x-component.
 * ``cuda_thread_y_exec`` - Maps a loop nest to threads in the y-component.